juren53/HST-Metadata/Portable-App-Environment/README.md

 ### Portable Application Environment

-This section contains information and files associated with creating a 'portable application environment' in MS Windows
+This section contains information and files associated with creating a 'portable application environment' in MS Windows that has proven useful in the HSTL Metadata Project.

 When an application is described as "portable," it means the software can run directly from a removable storage device like a USB drive without requiring installation on the host computer's operating system.
 Here are the key characteristics of a portable application: